yangsrc/pool-dataset/README.md

 # Introduction

-The data set in our paper is available here.
+The data set in our paper **Characterizing Ethereum's Mining Power Decentralization at a Deeper Level** is available here.

 In Ethereum's Proof-of-Work(POW) consensus protocol, mining pools and solo miners receive <b>rewards(ethers)</b> from the system, and pools distribute the rewards to pool participants based on their relative mining power contribution.